colebaril/Website/content/cv/index.en.md

 title: Curriculum Vitae
 ---

+For the downloadable PDF version of my CV, [click here](https://colebaril.ca/cv/#pdf-cv).

 > I completed my Bachelor of Science in Biology at the University of Winnipeg where I first became interested in vector-borne pathogens.
 > I recently completed my Master of Science at Brandon University where I studied and led projects relating to mosquito borne pathogen
 > surveillance.